 The story this time concerns Croc more centrally, as he discovers a note from someone saying they’re looking for their missing child, and the letter has a crocodile paw at the bottom right of the page.
 After talking to his Gobbo friends, he decides to go to a distant land in search of his family and is launched towards the mainland via the ancient method of seesaw + boulder.

 The first thing that is obviously noticeable is the fact that you can actually talk to the Gobbos this time around, who will give you different missions.
 These missions can range from saving Gobbos from Dante (same old, same old) to winning races against monsters or finding some missing object or another.
 It’s a nice change of pace from the old style of game that had nothing different going on in each level.

 The graphics are just as bright and colourful as before, and Croc still manages to endear himself onto you with his cute attack and jumping noises.
 A nice touch is that the game has gotten a lot smoother, also the graphics have been improved despite the fact that the game is still on the same console, something not a lot of games could have managed to do.
-Musically, the game still sounds nice, but the fact is that it will never quite compare to the music from the first game.
+Musically, the game still sounds nice,

 The controls are also quite different this time around, they’ve managed to almost entirely eliminate the issue of the ‘tank’ style of controls, this time giving Croc more instantaneous response to switching directions.
 This does manage to cut down quite a lot on issues with small and fiddly platforming sections, it is certainly easier to manoeuvre on very small platforms when there’s a pit to fall down below it.